Join The Club

 Join our Club this month and receive an extra 3 months membership for FREE.

-With the season in full swing, enjoy live ensemble bands, whilst tucking into a feast of traditional French dishes, in a grand and refined setting.
-So many of London’s much loved dining and night spots have now been replaced or bought out – so its with a pang of nostalgia to re-visit a longstanding dining spot in an opulent setting, with a salacious menu to match.
-In the heart of London’s theatre and clubland; Zedels is a stylish and original ‘grande brasserie’ that has served a lot of actors over the years, because of its ‘bon marché ‘menu.
+Christmas is around the corner and what better time for a seasonal splurge of traditional French dishes within a grand and refined setting.
+So many of London’s much loved dining and night spots have now disappeared – so its with a pang of nostalgia to find a great dining spot within an opulent setting with a menu to match- right in London’s theatre and clubland – without too much of a hefty price tag.

 Front of house is exceptional here in terms of making you welcome but once at the table its a different story.
 There is a very obvious hierarchy in the hospitality team and they seem to be forever busy but not as attentive to what should be going on with the tables in terms of where you are at with your meal.
 This could be however; due to the fact that the space is quite expansive, and there were probably not enough waiting staff to cater to the 240 covers.